MicrosoftDocs/architecture-center/docs/guide/multitenant/service/aks-content.md

 ### Namespaces

-In Kubernetes, a [namespace](https://kubernetes.io/docs/reference/glossary/?fundamental=true#term-namespace) is an abstraction used to support isolation of groups of resources within a single cluster.
-This isolation has two key dimensions:
+According to the [Kubernetes documentation](https://kubernetes.io/docs/concepts/security/multi-tenancy/#namespaces), a [namespace](https://kubernetes.io/docs/reference/glossary/?fundamental=true#term-namespace) is an abstraction used to support isolation of groups of resources within a single cluster.
+This isolation has two main dimensions:

 1. Object names within a namespace can overlap with names in other namespaces, similar to files in folders.
 This feature allows tenants to name their resources without worrying about any name collisions with other tenants sharing the same cluster.
 This happens for example when multiple instances of the same application, one for each tenant, are deployed on the same cluster.
 2. Many Kubernetes security policies are scoped to namespaces.
 For example, [RBAC Roles](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) and [Network Policies](https://kubernetes.io/docs/concepts/services-networking/network-policies/) are namespace-scoped resources.
 Using RBAC, Users and Service Accounts can be restricted to a namespace.